marcuu/manner/README.md

 ## Overview

-Manner is a web app designed to simplify the process of planning meals for the week.
-It allows users to select meals from a dropdown menu for each day of the week and automatically generates a shopping list based on the selected meals.
+Manner is a web application designed to simplify the process of planning meals for the week.
+It enables users to select meals from a dropdown menu for each day of the week and automatically generates a shopping list based on the selected meals.

 ## Features